 You may also create individual sections for each category, to make it easier to find a certain image when wanted.
 For a more extensive or elaborate book, you can utilize this template, identifying which pages you want to include that will be most helpful for your senior loved one.

-For more creative dementia care tips and resources, call Sage Home Care, the Darien home health care leaders, at 1-800-578-4554.
+For more creative Alzheimer’s care strategy and resources, call Sage Home Care, the Darien home health care leaders, at 1-800-578-4554.
 We’re also pleased to offer a complimentary in-home assessment to share how we can help with the particular challenges your loved one is facing.
 Our highly trained, compassionate dementia caregivers in and around Greenwich, CT can:

 - Enhance socialization

 - Offer creative approaches to manage difficult behaviors

 - Ensure safety in bathing/showering, dressing, etc. in addition to reducing fall risk

 - Provide trusted respite care for family caregivers to take time for self-care